eNKay2408/freeCodeCamp-Projects/README.md

 - **Introduction**: This is the most beautiful project.
 I really like the color and the way the data is displayed.
 It's really cool.
 - **Skills**: D3.js, JavaScript, HTML, CSS.
 - **Purposes**: Show the monthly global land-surface temperature from 1753 to 2015.

+## 4. Choropleth Map
+- **Introduction**: In this project, the very soft colors created a beautiful chart.
+And it's quite easy to implement.